Are you looking to craft your hair stylist biography and don’t know where to start?

 When and Where to Use Your Biography

 First and foremost, your biography should be easily accessible for all website visitors.
 I strongly recommend you have a dedicated “meet the team” page on your website where you list all stylist bios.
-If you view my list of top salon websites you’ll see that most good salon websites include such page.

 Clients can be reluctant to book with someone they know nothing about, so having your biography readily available is key.
 Your hair stylist profile should also be everywhere your work is shown, and this includes Instagram.